near/docs/docs/roles/developer/contracts/assemblyscript.md

 // this is the interface provided by the PersistentVector object

 class PersistentVector<T> {             // referred to as "pv" below
-  constructor(prefix: string)         // unique prefix to avoid data collsion
+  constructor(prefix: string)         // unique prefix to avoid data collision

   containsIndex(index: i32): bool     // confirms that index is within range get length(): i32                   // get length of the pv